hyperledger-archives/indy-crypto/libindy-crypto/docs/anoncreds-design.md

 ## API
 ### API V2
-#### Reasons
+#### Goals
-There are some significant aspects was missed in 1st generation.
-The new one was created to fix it:
 * Indy Crypto should have ability to work with large volume of Tails (can be larger rather RAM)
+  *  should allow to calculate revocation witness on cloud agent with minimal disclosing sensitive data
-* API should be well-mapped with main usecases with Indy Ledger.
+* API entities should be consistent with Indy Ledger transactions

 #### Changes
 * `RevocationRegistry` now will be created without full `Tails` in RAM as part of returned value.